rogerlew/markdown-extract/docs/markdown-doc/README.md

 - `lint.rules` defaults to `broken-links` but can enable any subset of the Phase&nbsp;2 rules.
 - `lint.toc_start_marker` / `lint.toc_end_marker` control which markers delineate TOC regions for `toc-sync` (defaults remain `<!-- toc -->` / `<!-- tocstop -->`).
 - `lint.max_heading_depth` still bounds allowable heading levels; `heading-hierarchy` enforces the limit.

+## Validate Command & Schema Matcher

+The `validate` command builds on the schema engine delivered in Phase&nbsp;2:

+1. Configuration supplies `[schemas]` entries with glob patterns, required section order, depth bounds, and duplicate allowances.
+2. `SchemaEngine` resolves the schema for each document (falling back to the default when no pattern matches or `--schema` is omitted).
+3. Violations (missing sections, ordering mistakes, unexpected/extra headings, depth overflows, missing top-level headings, empty documents) are emitted as structured `SchemaViolation`s reused by both `validate` and the `required-sections` lint rule.

+`markdown-doc validate` mirrors the lint UX: plain output for humans, JSON for tooling, and exit codes (`0` success, `1` validation failures, `2` unknown schema, `3` runtime/config errors).
+This keeps lightweight linting and deep template enforcement consistent while allowing future Agent&nbsp;6 work to extend schema semantics without duplicating logic.

 ## CI & Benchmarks